 About Incyte

-Incyte Corporation is a Wilmington, Delaware-based biopharmaceutical company focused on the discovery, development and commercialization of proprietary therapeutics.
-For additional information on Incyte, please visit the company's website at www.incyte.com.
+Incyte is a Wilmington, Delaware-based, global biopharmaceutical company focused on finding solutions for serious unmet medical needs through the discovery, development and commercialization of proprietary therapeutics.
+For additional information on Incyte, please visit Incyte.com and follow Qlncyte.